-- Oxpeckers walk a fine line between mutualism and parasitism, since their main diet is their hosts' blood—they get some of it from the fleas and ticks they eat off of their host, but they will also sometimes peck at their hosts, or reopen their wounds, to get them to bleed.
+- Many "cleaner" species, such as tickbirds or cleaner wrasses, pick parasites (see below) from the surface of larger animals for a living.
+They get a meal, and the bigger animal gets a de-lousing.
+For instance, Oxpeckers walk a fine line between mutualism and parasitism, since their main diet is their hosts' blood—they get some of it from the fleas and ticks they eat off of their host, but they will also sometimes peck at their hosts, or reopen their wounds, to get them to bleed.

 - One theory on the origin of complex life is that a bunch of single-celled organisms joined together and skin and bones/exoskeleton were a handy defense that developed over time.

 - In Bazooka Jules the source of Jules' superpowers is a micro-robotic weapon called the symbiote that entered into Julie's body and permanently fused with her nervous system.
 It has two main functions.
 One is to enhance its host physical abilities with chemicals and hormones making them stronger, faster, and more durable.
 The other is to provide its host with weapons and gadgets.
 It was has various detection systems, a radar, and can provide its user with tactical advice, hence the voices inside Julie's head.